Big Batch: An Irishman’s Wife’s Slow-Cooked Irish Stew

 Here’s a few simple ingredients you need to get started

 - Root Vegetables – leek, brown onion, carrot, dutch carrots, potatoes, garlic.
-If the dutch carrot thing is a little fancy for your crew, just add another 2 carrots at the prep stage and omit them!
+If the Dutch carrot thing is a little fancy for your crew, just add another 2 carrots at the prep stage and omit them!
+In the depths of Winter, when quality garlic becomes a little harder to find, feel free to substitute with dried garlic flakes or garlic powder.

 - Lamb Shoulder – trimmed and cut roughly into 4cm chunks.
 Can’t get your hands on lamb shoulder?
 Try another type of lamb stew meat suitable for slow cooking or cuts of beef like beef cheeks or chuck steak for an Irish beef stew instead!
 We make both in our family depending on what’s available.